Northern Ireland War Memorial

 The Northern Ireland War Memorial also called NI War Memorial and War Memorial was opened in 2007 in Talbot Street, Belfast, Northern Ireland.
 It replaced an earlier building called Memorial House which was located in Waring Street on a site which was bombed during the Blitz in 1941.
 It contains the Home Front Exhibition and the first national memorial to the hundreds killed in the Belfast blitz, created by Carolyn Mulholland.

-Aim

-The aim and purpose of the War Memorial is to: